sathwikreddyshamakuri/ai-knowledge-assistant-rag/README.md

 - Multi-document indexing
 - Semantic vector search
 - Retrieval-Augmented Generation
+- LangChain retrieval abstractions
+- Session-based retrieval filtering
+- Conversational memory
+- Prompt-injection validation
+- Basic rate limiting
+- Request-level logging
+- Retrieval and LLM latency tracking
 - Streaming responses
-- Metadata-aware indexing
+- FastAPI REST API
-- OpenAI embedding generation
+- OpenAI integration
 - ChromaDB integration
-- FastAPI backend

 ---

 ## Challenges Encountered

-Several implementation issues were identified and resolved during development:
+A few issues came up while building the project:

-- **Manual similarity search.** Initial retrieval used hand-written cosine similarity before migrating to ChromaDB's built-in vector search.
+- **Manual similarity search:** The first version used hand-written similarity logic before moving to ChromaDB's vector search.
-- **Chunk ID collisions.** Chunk IDs originally collided when multiple documents were uploaded, silently overwriting data.
-Unique document-scoped chunk identifiers were introduced to prevent this.
+- **Chunk ID collisions:** Chunk IDs originally collided across documents, which could cause existing chunks to be overwritten.
+Document-scoped IDs were added to fix this.
-- **Single-document retrieval.** Retrieval was initially limited to individual documents.
-The architecture was redesigned to support semantic retrieval across the entire indexed collection.
+- **Single-document retrieval:** Retrieval initially focused on one document at a time.
+It was later changed to search across the indexed collection.
-- **Missing grounding.** Prompt construction was updated so retrieved context is always supplied to the model before answer generation.
+- **Grounding:** Prompt construction was updated so retrieved document content is explicitly supplied to the model.
+- **Session isolation:** Metadata filtering was added so retrieval results stay within the appropriate session.
+- **Observability:** Request IDs were propagated through embedding, retrieval, and LLM operations to make debugging individual requests easier.
+- **Framework migration:** LangChain is being introduced gradually after the underlying RAG flow was implemented directly.
+This makes it easier to compare the two approaches and understand what the framework is actually doing.

 ---

 ## Current Limitations

-The current implementation intentionally keeps the architecture simple.
+The project is still intentionally focused on the core RAG and LLM application workflow.

 - Supports `.txt` documents only
+- Conversation history is stored in memory
+- Rate limiting is stored in memory
+- Prompt-injection protection is basic
-- No user authentication or session isolation
+- No authentication system
-- No rate limiting or request throttling
-- No retrieval evaluation metrics (Recall@K, Precision@K, MRR, hit rate)
+- No frontend
+- No automated test suite yet
+- No production-grade persistent conversation store
-- No citation highlighting of retrieved source passages
+- No advanced reranking pipeline
-- Previously uploaded documents remain indexed until the vector database is cleared
-- No frontend; interaction is through FastAPI Swagger UI
+- No distributed deployment

 ---

 ## Planned Enhancements

+The next stages of the project will build on the current RAG foundation:

+- Complete LangChain integration
+- Better prompt and chain orchestration
+- LangGraph agent workflows
+- Tool calling
+- MCP integration
-- PDF document support
+- PDF and Word document support
-- Session-based document isolation
+- Improved document ingestion
-- Metadata filtering
-- Conversational memory
+- Retrieval improvements and reranking
-- Source citations
+- Automated testing
 - Docker containerization
+- CI/CD pipeline
 - React frontend
-- AWS deployment
+- Cloud deployment
+- Production-grade observability
+- Persistent conversation storage

 ---